College Planning Cohorts

 Established in 2012, our College Planning Cohort (TM) program is a nationally recognized, highly successful, and proven college planning process.
 While expanding college access and scholarship opportunities are the desired long-term outcomes, our process focuses on the year-to-year development of academic skills, personal growth, leadership development, and having a meaningful impact on a student’s family, school, and community.
 Consequently, more rigorous course taking, higher grades and test scores, assuming leadership roles, and engaging in meaningful community service are reflected in the achievements of the young people in our program who are intentionally pursuing dreams and aspirations after high school.

-Registration includes all required books and materials, 24/7 access to our online curriculum, access to our all-virtual monthly meetings, and 1-on-1 advising.
+Registration includes all required books and materials, 24/7 access to our online curriculum, access to our all-virtual monthly meetings, 1-on-1 advising, and pairing with a college/career coach.

-Strand #1 – College Planning: Through our curriculum, monthly meetings, and 1-on-1 advising, students are guided in developing comprehensive 7-year middle school-through-high school college/career plans to maximize the resources and opportunities within their school and school district.
+Our One of a Kind College Planning Process: Through our online grade-level specific curriculum, books, monthly meetings, 1-on-1 advising, and pairing students with college coaches, students are guided in developing comprehensive college/career plans to maximize the resources and opportunities within their school and school district.
 Through our process of “Backwards Mapping” students learn how to develop a “Body of Work” to compete in what has become a hyper competitive college admissions process.
 However, our process does not end with being offered college admission, but continues throughout the admissions and financial aid processes until students finalize their May 1 college enrollment decision.

-Strand #2 – Essay Writing: From June 1 though May 1, students have 24/7 access to our online curriculum, monthly meetings, and 1-on-1 advising, in developing high quality college and scholarship essays.
+Essay Writing Support for High School Seniors: High school seniors are guided in developing high quality college and scholarship essays.
 Includes instruction in developing personal statements, language usage, rhetorical situations, thesis statements, and persuasive and argumentative essays—all within the context of a student’s overall college or scholarship application strategy.
 High quality essays not only demonstrate artistic and technical merit, but are compelling in presenting a student as a high quality applicant within the context of a college or scholarship provider’s mission, vision, values, and institutional priorities.
 The curriculum was developed by Mychal-David Wynn who holds a BA in English from Amherst College and holds a Certification in College Admissions Counseling from UCLA.

-Strand #3 – Athletes: Through our curriculum, monthly meetings, student-athletes are guided in taking action based on the reality that 93% of high school student-athletes will not be recruited.
+Unique Support for Athletes: Student-athletes are guided in taking action based on the reality that 93% of high school student-athletes will not be recruited.
 Our program is focused on assisting student-athletes in developing a “game plan” beyond sports onto multiple career or college pathways.
 Our comprehensive college/career guidance is driven by student aspirations, albeit continue playing their sport in college, positioning themselves to be drafted by a professional sports team, or to leveraging their sports participation to expand their college, career, and scholarship pathways.
 As a student pursues a coach’s game plan, we guide students in developing their game plan beyond sports.

-Strand #4 – Study Skills: Through our curriculum, monthly meetings, and 1-on-1 advising, even the most accomplished academic students benefit from developing brain-based study skills and learning strategies.
+Study Skills and Learning Strategies Tutoring: Even the most accomplished academic students benefit from developing brain-based study skills and learning strategies.
 Most students are forced to figure out how to study and how to learn with little formal guidance from their school.
 Our curriculum uses the latest brain research to guide each student in developing a step-by-step approach to studying and learning based on their personality, learning style, temperament, time-of-day energy levels, before- and after-school schedules, and resources.

 Register Now